 Website: Bexley Mayor’s Court

-Our practice focuses on DUI/OVI defense and criminal defense, and we can help.
-We've worked with clients (including college students) in the Bexley Mayor’s Court before, and we can assist you too.
+The Dominy Law Firm practices criminal defense and DUI/OVI defense, and we can help.
+We have worked with clients (including college students) in the Bexley Mayor’s Court, and we can assist you too.
 You can find out more information about us, the results of our past cases, and what clients say on this site.
-Do your research and see if we are the right attorney's for you.
-If you want to talk about how we can help, EMAIL or call us at 614-717-1177 today to set up a phone consultation.
-Our fees are on the high end, but the initial phone consultation is free.
+If you finish your research and would like to schedule a free phone consultation with the Dominy Law Fim, you can submit a contact form or call us at 614-717-1177.